 - 1 clove garlic minced

-- 400 g/14oz can of chopped tomatoes
+- 400 g tinned tomatoes

-- pinch ground cloves
+- 1 pinch ground cloves

 - salt and pepper to taste